-- all New Zealand vessels over 28m in length; - all foreign charter vessels registered to fish in New Zealand waters; - all New Zealand flagged and registered vessels operating outside of New Zealand waters: - all vessels issued with a foreign licence to fish in New Zealand waters; and - vessels in some specific fisheries to fit and continuously operate Automatic Location Communicators.
+- all New Zealand vessels over 28m in length; - all foreign charter vessels registered to fish in New Zealand waters; - all New Zealand flagged and registered vessels operating outside of New Zealand waters; and - all vessels issued with a foreign licence to fish in New Zealand waters to fit and continuously operate Automatic Location Communicators.
 These vessels report to the New Zealand VMS.

 The Ministry of Fisheries has recently reviewed the application of VMS to all domestic vessels.
-There are significant practical problems that hinder adoption of VMS for smaller vessels at present.
-In 2007, the New Zealand Minister of Fisheries determined that technological solutions would be developed over the next two years so that VMS can be applied to all New Zealand vessels fishing for SBT.
-Since all New Zealand flagged registered vessels are authorised to fish for SBT, the aforementioned group of vessels that fish for SBT will be a subset of all New Zealand vessels authorised to do so.
+There are significant technological problems with applying VMS to small vessels at present.
+The New Zealand Minister of Fisheries has determined that technological solutions will be developed over the next two years, with a view to applying VMS to all New Zealand vessels fishing for SBT.
+Since all New Zealand flagged registered vessels are authorised to fish for SBT, the aforementioned group of vessels that fish for SBT with be a subset of all New Zealand vessels authorised to do so.